-How Do You Introduce DIY Moisturizer to Your Skincare Routine?
+DIY Moisturizer In Your Skincare Routine

 When you moisturize, one rule to keep in mind is to apply hydration on clean skin.
 Facial oils and heavier creams act like a barrier against the outside world, and if you layer this barrier over dirty skin, you’ll trap grime into pores, leading to skin irritation.

 Your moisturizer is usually the last step in your routine.
 So cleanse, tone and do whatever else you like – then add your moisturizer to keep your skin happy.

 Homemade Moisturizer Recipes: They’re Simpler Than You’d Think

 Let me premise that most of these recipes involve using oils of all kinds.
 Don’t worry, oil is your friend, I promise!
 Your skin uses oil to keep a strong moisture barrier.
 When you’re using products that strip the natural oils from the skin, you’ll want to re-hydrate with beneficial oils.

 You should experiment with which oils vibe best with your skin, as different oils target different skin needs.
 This blog is a great resource to break down the common uses for different oils.